 Be Careful What You Wish For

-Bible Passage: 1 Samuel 8
+Scripture: 1 Samuel 8

 Last week, I told you that chapter 7 was the high point for Israel so far.
 It was the best of Israel.
 Humble… prayerful… dependent on God.
 The people pleaded with Samuel to pray to God to deliver them in battle.
 Some thirty years later, they forgot all that.
 They forgot that they already have a King to fight their battles.